google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

   </figcaption>
 </figure>

-The pattern B can be useful if the asynchronous heavy-lifting is required.
+The pattern B can be useful if asynchronous heavy-lifting is required.
 It utilizes the main thread for fetching the glue code from the server and compiling the module.
 Then it will transfer the WASM module via the constructor of AWN.
 This pattern makes even more sense when you have to load the module